 You can detect pipe sweating in your home when you notice water damage on a surface between an area of climate control and another area with no climate control.
 Expect the problem to worsen during hot and humid days.

-Preventing pipe sweating will not require the services of a plumber.
+Preventing pipe sweating will not require the services of a professional plumber.
 It is something that you could handle yourself as a DIY project.
 A simple solution is to provide insulation on your pipes.
 Pipe insulation can be purchased at your local hardware or home improvement store.
 Before installing the pipe insulation, you need to thoroughly dry the pipes, then measure and cut the amount of insulation material needed.
 Separate the cut pipe insulation and fit it around the pipe.
 Cut more pieces to fit the elbows and tees.
 Once the pipe insulation is in place, seal the opening cuts with sealing tape.

 If you still observe a puddle of water forming on the floor of your basement, it could be a more significant issue than pipe sweating.
 There could be hidden water leaks that may require professional assistance.
-If you live in the Beehive State and suspect plumbing problems, contact a Utah plumber for an assessment.
+If you live in the Beehive State and suspect plumbing problems, contact a certified Utah plumber for an assessment.